 If you are interested in volunteering with the Disaster Psychosocial (DPS) volunteer network, please note that volunteers are screened to ensure they meet the necessary competencies.

 These competencies include but are not limited to:

 - education, training and experience equivalent to a Bachelor's degree in a related field

 - minimum of five (5) years' recent and related experience working with clients in the field of social work, mental health, counselling, crisis response, or similar profession.

 Visit the Disaster Psychosocial volunteer network to apply and to learn more.

-The DPS Services Volunteer Network is comprised of registered professional and paraprofessionals from:
+The Disaster Psychosocial Services (DPS) volunteer network is comprised of volunteers including registered professionals and paraprofessionals from:

 - BC Association of Clinical Counselors

 - Canadian Association for Spiritual Care